1. What late diagnosis means

 The grief is real and worth honouring.
 It usually settles substantially over the first year or two as the new framework integrates.
 ND-affirming therapy is often useful during this period; community connection with other late-diagnosed adults often essential.

-The longest piece of post-diagnosis work.
-Decades of masking don’t unwind in months.
+Recovery from decades of masking takes time.
 The recovery typically takes 2-5 years for substantial change, with continued integration for years beyond that.

 The work includes: